Skip to main content

 Before diving into best practices, it’s essential to understand why bookkeeping is crucial.
 Accurate financial records allow businesses to:

 Neglecting bookkeeping can lead to mismanagement, financial instability, and missed growth opportunities.
-The U.S. Bureau of Labor Statistics reports there were about 1.4 million bookkeeping, accounting, and auditing clerks employed in 2023, reflecting how much labor goes into keeping the nation’s books accurate.
+The U.S. Bureau of Labor Statistics reports a median annual wage of $49,210 for bookkeeping, accounting, and auditing clerks in May 2024 and, even with a projected 6 percent decline in the role over 2024-34 as software automates data entry, still projects about 170,000 openings a year, a reminder of how much labor goes into keeping the nation’s books accurate.

 Top 12 Bookkeeping Best Practices